Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 ### Granting LXD Permissions to Map Users and Groups
-The files _/etc/subuid_ and _/etc/subgid_ which you probably touched when setting up LXD tells the kernel who is allowed to map which UIDs.
+The files _/etc/subuid_ and _/etc/subgid_ which you probably touched when setting up LXD tells the kernel who is allowed to map which UIDs and GIDs.
 The information we put in here controls which effective UIDs and GIDs LXD are allowed to use.

 To allow LXD to map our UID and our GID to the container we need to add them to this file: